Rust Using Occlusion

 This is much better looking.

-Also note, while this technique is good as a building block for further rust, or for objects you will see off in the distance, it is not a recommended way to add rust to hero objects, since the results are not easy to control, and may not show the variety in rust that a hero object requires.
+Also note, this technique is recommended as a building block for further rust, or for objects you will see off in the distance, but it is not recommended as the best way to add rust to hero objects, since the results are not as easy to control as say hand painting a mask, and may not show the variety in rust that a hero object requires.

 To Bake or Not To Bake